-- (1) An architect who has entered into an agreement under clause 4 must keep documents in accordance with this clause. - (2) The following documents in relation to the provision of architectural services must be kept- - (a) an agreement in writing signed by the client; - (b) correspondence; - (c) records of financial transactions; - (d) records of client instructions and meetings related to the services provided to the client; - (e) photographs of work in progress; - (f) project journals, diaries or the like; - (g) drawings and other relevant documents. - (3) Documents must be kept for the longer of- - (a) a period of 10 years after the completion of the architectural services; or - (b) the limitation period under the Building Act or other Tasmanian legislation
+- (1) An architect who has entered into an agreement under clause 4 must keep documents and records in accordance with this clause. - (2) The following documents and records in relation to the provision of architectural services must be kept- - (a) an agreement in writing signed by the client; - (b) correspondence; - (c) records of financial transactions; - (d) records of client instructions and meetings related to the services provided to the client; - (e) photographs of work in progress; - (f) project journals, diaries or the like; - (g) drawings and other relevant documents. - (3) Documents and records must be kept in accordance with relevant legislation.